 Impact: During your test, you need to know what will or won't impact the business and production environment.
 This is a great area to create a DR Runbook and prioritize what applications are most critical for business continuity.
 Rank machines from most to least critical, write them down, and assign them to a staff member to bring back.
 Here’s a free DR Runbook Template to help get started.

 People: Testing your DR plan will help minimize or completely remove the potential for human error from the disaster recovery process.
 The Runbook is a great resource as it should show the roles of each person involved in the recovery.
 Also, be sure to speak to a variety of people within the business to take a look at your plan or help create it.
 Different employees/departments depend on different applications.
 How are they impacted when systems are down?
 Their input will better determine the validity of all the steps in a DR plan.

 At Net3, we encourage all our customers to test twice a year and to those who do it more than that – you have a special place in our hearts.
 The last thing needed in a stressful situation is to NOT know exactly what needs to be done.
-If you would like to see how “ready” you are for a DR event, contact us for a free Business Impact Analysis with a Net3 Engineer.
-We are happy to help!
+If you would like to see how “ready” you are for a DR event, download this free Business Impact Analysis.
+If you need further assistance, Contact Us to speak with a Net3 Engineer - we are happy to help!